This is an example TSM node configuration file.

 #MaxMessageReceivers = 30

-# that many sessions, you can lower this number and save a little memory.
+# you can lower this number and save a little memory.

 #MaxSessions = 10000